Garlic Chives Mauve

-Showy white flowers, flat leaves, with delicate garlic flavor.
-Attractive white edible flowers.
+Buckeye butterfly magnet.
+Newer variety supposed to bloom pink instead of white though so far the pink has been very light in color.
+Reseeds easily.
+Has flat leaves, with delicate garlic flavor.
+Attractive pink edible flowers.
 Insect repellent properties.
 From Japan.
 Also called Chinese chives.

 Giant Persian Garlic Chives

 Showy edging plant with dark green glossy leaves and rosy flowers.
-Often used in knot gardens
+Often used in knot gardens.Not available this year.

 The ginger root used in cooking.
-Must be brought indoors for the winter.
+Must be brought indoors for the winter below 50 degrees.
 Prefers shade.

 Hojo Santo (Piper auritum)